| STATE PROCEDURES |

 Note that the information entered here, including the reason for the deviation, will be transferred to the applicable documents exactly as it is entered by the customer.

-The Hawaii Child Support Guidelines formula takes into account the following: (1) the incomes of both parents, (2) costs paid for child care to allow the custodial parent to work and (3) medical insurance premiums to cover the subject children over and above the cost to cover the parent.
-The guidelines also allow a child support amouint that is different from the guideline calculation when their are exceptional circumstances.
-Exceptional circumstances may include any of the following: - extraordinary medical or educational needs, physical or emotional disabilities,
+The Hawaii Child Support Guidelines formula takes into account the following: (1) the incomes of both parents, (2) costs paid for childcare to allow the custodial parent to work, and (3) medical insurance premiums to cover the subject children over and above the cost to cover the parent.
+The guidelines also allow a child support amount that is different from the guideline calculation when there are exceptional circumstances.
+Exceptional circumstances may include any of the following:- Extraordinary needs: Extraordinary medical or educational needs, or physical or emotional disabilities;

-- other child support obligations that render the payer unable to pay the guidelines level of support,
+- Other support obligations: Other child support obligations that render the payor unable to pay the guidelines level of support;

-- a monthly income that results in a computation higher than the reasonable needs of the children, and/or
+- Income exceeding needs: A monthly income that results in a computation higher than the reasonable needs of the children; and/or

 |